A Sharp Dispute over Doctrine

 A Triumphant Tour of the Churches

-The delegation did not go straight to their destination.
-Instead of taking the direct route through Decapolis and along the Jordan River, they traveled in a roundabout fashion, first going westward to Phoenicia, along the coast.
-Afterward, they went through Samaria.
-Their purpose was to visit as many churches as possible and to share the exciting news that many gentiles had received the gospel.
-The churches responded with "great joy."
-Peter's outreach to Cornelius had established that the gospel was meant for everyone, not just Jews, and opposition to evangelizing the gentiles had withered away.
+The delegation did not hurry straight to their destination.
+Instead, as they traveled through Phoenicia along the coast and then southward through Samaria, they stopped to visit all the churches along the way.
+Their purpose was to share the exciting news that many gentiles had received the gospel.
+These churches responded with "great joy."
+Peter's outreach to Cornelius had established that the gospel was meant for everyone, not just Jews, and opposition to evangelizing the gentiles had evaporated.
 No one, not even believers attached to the Pharisaical party, still questioned whether it was right to bring gentiles into the church.

 Coming at last to Jerusalem, Paul and Barnabas again told of God's great blessing on their missionary journey.

 The reception of Paul and Barnabas in Jerusalem was less enthusiastic than in other churches, however.
 Jerusalem was a hotbed of Pharisaism, and the Pharisaical party was a strong presence in the church.
 It likely included many friends of the teachers that Paul and Barnabas opposed in Antioch.
 Therefore, when the members of this party understood what Paul and Barnabas had done—that they had preached Jesus to the gentiles but had failed to bring them under any obligation to Moses—they were upset.
 They loudly insisted that it was necessary for gentile converts to undergo circumcision and obey the law of Moses.
 Again, what they wanted of the gentiles was that they become Jews.

 The dispute became so intense that church leaders decided to gather and hammer out an official position.
 This meeting of church leaders in Jerusalem is generally known as the Jerusalem Council.